 Amount of childcare

-Do you need a babysitter full time, part time, or just for occasional help?
+Do you need a carer full time, part time, or just for occasional help?

 If it's part-time, is it for the same days and times each week?